 The process to import flowers to the U.S. is meticulous with little room for error.
 The shelf life of a flower is extremely short, so it’s important to ship them as quickly as possible.
 To get your favorite carnations and lilies from field to florist is an extensive procedure.
 Let’s take a look at how flowers grown in Ecuador or Columbia arrive in your flower shops.

 Flowers begin their journey at a farm or nursery.
 When they’re ready, the flowers are placed in a refrigerated room to remove field heat before they are graded, bunched, and packaged.
 After this step, the flowers are placed into a cool hydrating solution to help preserve them.
 They are then placed on a refrigerated truck at temperatures between 33-35 degrees Fahrenheit while they travel to the airport.
 The flowers are then placed on a refrigerated cargo plane with the same insulation and temperatures as the truck.
 Once they arrive in the U.S., the flowers go to a refrigerated hall to await Customs.
 After Customs, they are finally placed on another refrigerated truck to the final destination of the retailer.

 To get flowers from field to florist takes precision and expertise.
 Flowers begin decomposing the minute that they’re cut so it is truly a race against the clock.
-The use of cold chain logistics and working with a third-party logistics company (3PL) that is experienced in cold chain can help preserve your flowers’ life.
+The use of cold chain logistics in flower delivery and working with a third-party logistics company (3PL) that is experienced in cold chain can help preserve your flowers’ life.